QubesOS/qubes-infrastructure/README.md

   - [ ] generate/import ssh key, add it to QubesOS/build-logs repository as deploy key with write access
   - [ ] import logs signing key

-4. Make sure build VMs are large enough.
+4. Make sure build VMs are large enough if not specified in `pillar` data.